buddysl/AE0434Temp/README.md

 2) develop a command-line tool to test these functions.

+### Part II - Add additional image analysis service ###

+Main objective of Part II is to add an addition function to Part I:

+* FIND_SMOOTH_PERIMETER - accepts the outupt of FIND_REGION and outputs a perimeter that has been "smoothed":

 ### 1) Code Description: ###

 Two classes are implemented and are provided in the CImageProcessingEngine.h/.cpp files:

-i) class CFIND_Results
+i) Class CFIND_Results

-This class implements an object to capture the results from a FIND_ operation, which returns a list of	 pixel coordinates.
+This class implements an object to capture and manipulate the list of pixel coordinates returned from a FIND_ operation.
-The class mainly uses a 1-D array to store the pixel coordinates, but also have a redundant 2-D matrix for quicker search performance (e.g., for FIND_PERIMETER function).
+The class is implemented using both a 1-D array, and a redundant 2-D matrix for quicker search performance (e.g., for large images).
-This class also provides the capability to convert the stored pixel coordinate information to image representation.
-In particular, a black and white image is returned where white pixels denote the pixels returned by the FIND_ operation, and black otherwise.
+This class also provides the capability to store/load the pixel information to and from file.
+In particular, the pixel information is stored as a black and white image, where white pixels denote the pixels returned by the FIND_ operation, and black otherwise.

 Note: there is currently a deficiency/inconvenience in the code due to the use of a static 2-D matrix.
 In particular, the CFIND_Results object needs to be sized (using the 'resize' function) to the image size prior to being passed to the FIND_ operation, and cannot be resized during the FIND_ operation.

-In the future, the code will be updated to dynamically resize the 2-D matrix as new pixel coordinates are added.
+Update: comment obsolete.

-ii) class CImageProcessingEngine
+ii) Class CImageProcessingEngine

-This class implements all of the above image analysis functions.
+This class implements all of the above FIND_ image analysis functions.
 The following describes the algorithms behind the functions.

 * FIND_REGION - accepts an image and (x,y) coordinate, and returns a CFIND_Results object that stores all coordinates of pixels similar to the original (x,y) pixel.